YaBoiAli/Ai-Meal-Planner/README.md

 # Personalized Meal Planner

 A system that helps users plan meals based on dietary preferences, nutritional requirements, and available ingredients.
+Due to insuffienct funds the AI agents can be slow sometimes. 😢

 ## 🔍 Project Overview